Senators Seek Answers from AT&T, Snowflake, in Wake of Massive Data Breaches

 So far, the claims included in the MDL only involve the first AT&T data breach announced earlier this year.
 It is unclear whether the class action lawsuit over this different data breach will be folded into the other consolidated claims.

-However, now that an AT&T data breach MDL has been established for the lawsuits, it is expected that Judge Brown will establish a coordinated schedule for discovery to uncover how the customer information was released, steps that could have been taken to prevent the breach and how long AT&T knew about the problem.
+However, now that an AT&T data breach MDL has been established in anticipation of the number of AT&T data breach lawsuit signups to come, it is expected that Judge Brown will establish a coordinated schedule for discovery to uncover how the customer information was released, steps that could have been taken to prevent the breach and how long AT&T knew about the problem.

 If the parties fail to negotiate AT&T data breach lawsuit payouts for individual customers, it is likely that the Court will select a small group of representative cases to serve as early “bellwether” trials, which typically help the parties gauge how juries may respond to certain evidence and testimony that is likely to be repeated throughout the litigation.
 If AT&T fails to reach data breach settlements during the MDL proceedings, each individual claim may later be remanded back to the U.S. District Court where it was originally filed for trial.